tworkman08/split-flap/README.md

 - Added ability to setup WiFi connection on device
   - The device will set itself up as a Access Point (AP) on first start.
 You will be able to connect to this network and a web portal will be provided where you can setup the WiFi network you want to connect to
   - If the device was to lose connection, it should retry and if all else fails, it will open up the web portal again to change the WiFi settings if necessary
+  - Option to be able use direct mode is also possible as previously implemented
 - Reworked UI
   - Can see messages scheduled to be displayed and option to remove them
   - Loading indicators